maxmurdoch/flock/src/pages/index.md

     text: Get a quote
     to: 'https://flockcover.app.link/6IW6kTmgfP'
   description: >-
     Welcome to fully flexible insurance you control.
 In a couple of taps, get covered for an hour, day or month - whatever suits you.

+    Join thousands of pilots using Flock Cover today
   header: 'Simpler, smarter drone insurance'
 stopWorrying:
   description: >-